 In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated), including an "affiliate," who has paid for shares is entitled, beginning two years from the later of the date of acquisition of the shares from the Company or from an affiliate of the Company, to sell within any three-month period up to that number of shares that does not exceed the greater of (i) one percent of the shares outstanding, as shown by the most recent report or statement published by the Company, or (ii) the average weekly reported volume of trading in the shares during the four calendar weeks preceding the date on which notice of sale is filed with the Commission.
 A person (or persons whose shares are aggregated) who is not deemed an affiliate of the Company, who has not been an affiliate within three months prior to the sale and who has paid for his shares is entitled, beginning three years from the later of the date of the acquisition from the Company or from an affiliate of the Company, to sell such shares under Rule 144(k) without regard to the volume limitations described above.
 Affiliates continue to be subject to such volume limitations after the three-year holding period.
-Pursuant to certain amendments recently adopted by the Securities and Exchange Commission, the holding periods under Rule 144 and Rule 144(k) will be reduced to one year and two years, respectively.

 On May 1, 1996, the Company issued warrants to purchase 2,330,784 shares of Common Stock.
 The exercise price of the warrants sold in May 1996 is \$4.08 per share.
 The Company has entered into a Registration Rights Agreement in connection with the issuance of such warrants.
 If such registration rights are exercised, the shares covered thereunder can be sold in the open market.
-On September 1, 1996, the Company issued warrants to purchase 245,097 shares of Common Stock to JLMP.
+On September 1, 1996, the Company issued warrants to purchase 245,098 shares of Common Stock to JLMP.
 The exercise price of the warrants sold in September is \$10.20 per share.
 On December 20, 1996, the Company issued warrants to purchase 980,392 shares of Common Stock to JLMP.
 The exercise price of the warrants issued in December is \$10.20 per share.
 These warrants are first exercisable on July 1, 1997.
 In connection with the issuance of the warrants in September and December, 1996, the Company has entered into a registration rights agreement similar to the Registration Rights Agreement.
 See "Description of Capital Stock--Warrants" and "--Registration Rights."

 The Company, executive officers and directors of the Company and certain shareholders of the Company have agreed that they will not sell any shares of Common Stock (other than by operation of law or pursuant to bona fide gifts or other transactions not involving a public distribution to a person or other entity who agrees in writing not to so sell) for a period of 180 days after the date of the final Prospectus (the "lock-up period") without the written consent of Donaldson, Lufkin & Jenrette Securities Corporation.
-Upon expiration of the lock-up period, or earlier upon the consent of Donaldson, Lufkin & Jenrette Securities Corporation, 777,657 shares previously subject to the lock-up period will become eligible for sale without restriction under Rule 144(k), and an additional 2,216,804 shares previously subject to the lock-up period will become eligible for sale subject to the restrictions of Rule 144
+Upon expiration of the lock-up period, or earlier upon the consent of Donaldson, Lufkin & Jenrette Securities Corporation, 777,657 shares will become eligible for sale without restriction under Rule 144(k), and an additional 2,216,804 shares will become eligible for sale subject to the restrictions of Rule 144.